firedrakeproject/firedrake/python/firedrake_docs/source/solving-interface.rst

 Solving the variational problem
 -------------------------------

-The function used to solve PDEs defined as above is ``solve``.
-This is a unified interface for solving both linear and non-linear variational problems along with linear systems (where the arguments are already assembled matrices and vectors, rather than UFL forms).
+The function used to solve PDEs defined as above is :py:func:`~firedrake.solving.solve`.
+This is a unified interface for solving both linear and non-linear variational problems along with linear systems (where the arguments are already assembled matrices and vectors, rather than `UFL`_ forms).
 We will treat the variational interface first.

 Linear variational problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the problem is linear, that is ``a`` is linear in both the test and
-trial functions and ``L`` is linear in the test function, we can use the
+trial functions and ``L`` is linear in the test function, we can use
-linear variational problem interface to ``solve``.
-To start, we need a
+the linear variational problem interface to ``solve``.
+To start, we
-``Function`` to hold the value of the solution:
+need a :py:class:`~firedrake.core_types.Function` to hold the value of
+the solution:

 .. code-block:: python